 A closer look at the hard stick

-The hard stick is the most interesting, most defining aspect, of ORUs.
+The hard stick is the most interesting and most defining aspect of ORUs.
 It's actually what makes a layer-2 solution an ORU!

 What is different about this stick: anyone can wield it, not just the school or the students.
 The